 The title of this post sounds counterintuitive.
 After all, we all strive for something completely different – a perfect score, all five stars marked in gold.
+Surprisingly, there are positive sides of negative reviews.
+The question we have to ask ourselves is: how to handle negative reviews?

 Customers based their purchasing decisions on many factors, and reviews rank very high on the list.
 They are actually more important than brand reputation or friends and family recommendation.